|

 I see this especially in the surrendered lives of those

-who show us Christ's face, His hands and eyes and words
+who show us Christ's face, His hands, His Eyes, His Words,

 and voices of those around us; little kids, retired